Crop Rotation

 Bed 6: Green manure crop

 Don't be too rigid in your classifications if you don't have enough room to make clear demarcations.
-Just make sure you keep it moving season after season.
+Just make sure you keep it moving season after season or at least every 2-4 years.